 This boutique hotel in Florence is an offshoot of the Why The Best boutique hotel chain.
 This gives them the benefit of knowing what guests want, while staying true to the one-of-a-kind aesthetic that a boutique hotel offers.
 As orologio means clock in Italian, the time-themed boutique hotel offers many different intricate details of clocks and watchmaking.
 Rooms are simple, modern,elegant, and minimalistic.
 They range from junior suites to superior, some with views and some without.

-Shabby chic and artistic elements grace every corner of this three-star boutique.
+Shabby chic and artistic elements grace every corner of the three-star Il Guelfo Bianco.
 From exposed, centuries old brick accents to tiled murals, there is a touch of whimsy and artistic flair throughout the fifteenth-century building.
 The hotel was originally a palace, and both the beauty and historical context has been preserved, while adding modern conveniences as well as a large collection of modern art to the building.
 A must-see for art lovers.

 Staying in the tower house of Tornabuoni will feel like staying in a storybook castle.
 This thirteenth century tower home was built in the early 1200’s, and has had an important part in the history of Florence through several historical periods.
 The rooms are varied and enchanting, and range from the more modest Florentine-styled rooms to deluxe suites with balconies, library rooms, and more.
 Its splendid design makes it a popular location for weddings and events, which they will plan and cater in-house.